Bana (singer): Biography

 Afterwards he moved to Europe in a few months, first to Paris which he remained until 1968, there Bana made two LPs including Pensamento e segredo and Bana à Paris, Bana later moved to Rotterdam in the Netherlands where he made a group "Voz de Cabo Verde" ("Voice of Cape Verde") with other exiled Cape Verdeans including Luís Morais (1934–2002), Jean da Lomba, Morgadinho, Toy de Bibha, Frank Cavaquinho and several others, he also published two "long-plays" and six EPs.
 In 1969 he headed southwest to Portugal where he opened "Restaurante Monte Cara" in Lisbon, named after one of the island's prominent feature Monte Cara west of Mindelo (also Casa de Cabo Verde), he met two of his friends, Luís Morais e Morgadinho.
-Also named after the prominent feature Discos Monte Cara, a record company (one of the first Cape Verde) he would establish.
+Also named after the prominent feature Discos Monte Cara, a record company (one of the first Cape Verde) he would establish and managed several artists as Cabo Verde Show, Paulino Vieira, Bulimundo, Tabanka Djazz, Tito Paris and Cesaria Evora's first album "Papa Joquin Paris".
 Bana created a sound which was the style of Cape Verdean bands, his discs were sold in his native island and other islands in Cape Verde and the Cape Verdeans in Portugal, Italy, France, Guinea-Bissau, Mozambique and the eastern United States were recognized in mora songs in Cape Verdean creole, Bana's with the voice of the folk was heard around the world.

 After Cape Verdean independence, he returned to his country, Bana was accused with helping the colonial powers, had to run away from killing protesters and shortly returned to Lisbon.
 Seven years later, he was apologized by the Government of Cape Verde and returned to his country.
 In 1986, after forty years of singing, Bana chose to retire after finishing his Cape Verdean tour.
 In 1998, Bana recorded his album Gira Sol which was produced by Ramiro Mendes for MB Records.